AngleProtocol/angle-docs/README.md

 ### [Borrowing module](borrowing-module/)

-Angle Borrowing module is used for all Angle stablecoins, and it is for some of them deployed on multiple EVM compatible networks beyond Ethereum (like Polygon or Optimism).
+Angle Borrowing module can be used for all Angle stablecoins, and it is deployed on multiple EVM compatible networks beyond Ethereum (like Polygon or Optimism).
 It allows users to deposit collateral and borrow agTokens (debt) against this collateral.
 It is designed to enable getting leverage on almost any asset through an agToken loan, or to simply let people get access to stablecoins while keeping their exposure to a volatile asset or to a yield-bearing token.

 Inspired from more traditional borrowing protocols (like [Maker](https://makerdao.com/en/), [Liquity](https://www.liquity.org), [Aave](https://aave.com), [Compound](https://compound.finance), ...), it comes with its set of new features and improvements which make it overall more capital efficient to use and more borrower friendly.